hectorbarquero/university-COMP266/Unit 1/learningDiary.rst

 + System corruption when running any of the tools
 + Notifications and consent

-Source more information about these Canadian e-Commerce requirements `here <https://sbs-spe.feddevontario.canada.ca/en/e-business-security-privacy-and-legal-requirements>`_.
+Source more information about these Canadian e-Commerce requirements `on this web page <https://sbs-spe.feddevontario.canada.ca/en/e-business-security-privacy-and-legal-requirements>`_.

 Mock up and site map